maxschmaltz/Course-LLM-based-Assistants/_sources/infos/formats/debates.md

 | **A** responds to N _(2 min)_ | | |

-One debate therefore lasts for about 45 minutes (if there are 3 floor speakers).
+One debate therefore lasts for about 35 minutes.

 ## References